covid-19-impact-lab/presentations/social-protection-during-covid-a-view-from-western-europe.rst

 * Each month, respondents get 30 minutes of questionnaires

   * Background data on Work, Health, Income, ...
-  * Questionnaires designed by researchers (~85c / minute / respondent)
+  * Additional questionnaires designed by researchers

-* Around 85% of respondents can be linked to administrative microdata
+* Around 85% of respondents can be linked to administrative microdata (not today)

 CoViD-19 surveys